About this listing

 Cozy, quiet, artistically appointed basement apartment in great NE Portland location.
-Fully furnished and on the bike route.
+Fully furnished with a comfortable queen sized bed.
+I am located on the bike route.
 Located on a quiet street within walking distance to the trendy neighborhoods of Alberta Arts and the Mississippi Corridor.
+The up and coming North Williams Avenue is 3 blocks away.
 Near the bus line.
 A relaxing retreat from the excitement of Portland.
 Funky, clean, uncluttered, private apartment.

 The neighborhood is really great.
 I have lived here for almost 20 years and have witnessed this place change and flux with the times.
 While the gentrification has been great for families, businesses (and property values), I am glad that my street has maintained a sense of community and diversity that makes me glad to be a human.